 Indeed, I meet a lot of different people and different personality types due to my profession.
 I'd like to share with you some observations that I have made over the years.
 People with light inner energy benefit from my method the most.
 They are usually very easy going, very easily take directions, absorb the information well, and, most importantly, are able to 'fly to the universe' without any obstructions.
 They take off very easily (lift the sound off their physical body), enjoy the flight and land safely.
 Usually these people are already very balanced and make good singers down the road.
 Another category are the people who have heavy duty inner energy (the physical weight has no relevance to the issue); to get these people to release their voices from their physical bodies is nearly impossible.
 During these lessons, I feel like I am trying to lift two three hundred pound dumbells.
-Of course, they can become singers similarly to figure skaters who flawlessly skate their programs but look like ?hippos on ice?!
+Of course, they can become singers similarly to figure skaters who flawlessly skate their programs but look like "hippos on ice"!
 I prefer to watch a figure skater who might make a mistake or two, but is nonetheless 'flying above the ice'.

-Several years ago at the Juno Awards I saw the Canadian artist Amanda Marshall perform.
+Several years ago at the Juno Awards, I saw the Canadian artist Amanda Marshall perform.
 Yes, I was able to pinpoint some technical flaws in her singing - after all I can't help it, due to my occupational hazard of being a Vocal Specialist - but what I was amazed with was her stage presence.
 She was literally flying above the stage or at least it seemed to me that she did.
-I could see that other people in audience were also 'flown away' with her performance.
+I could see that other people in audience were also 'flown and blown away' with her performance.
 Her performance was the perfect definition of a 'flight to the universe'.
 Essentially, I use a 'Pavlovian' approach to voice training.
 You're probably familiar with the story of "Pavlov's Dog."
 In the early 1900's, Dr. Pavlov, a Russian Chemist and Physiologist, was studying the digestive process in dogs and the interaction between salivation and the action of the stomach.
 He realized that they were closely linked by reflexes in the autonomic nervous system.
 Without salivation, the stomach didn't get the message to start digesting.
 Pavlov wanted to see if external stimuli could effect this process, so he rang a bell at the same time he gave the dogs food.
 After a while, the dogs - which before only salivated when they saw and ate their food - would begin to salivate when the bell rang, even if no food was present.
 He called this a "conditioned reflex," an action that has to be learned.
 Pavlov called this learning process "conditioning."
 I approach vocal instruction in a similar manner - the exercises I have developed are meant to ensure that my students develop conditioned vocal reflexes so that they will eventually work on 'automatic pilot' upon command.

 It is for this reason, that I describe my Vocal Science method as a scientific approach to vocal mechanics; I work mainly on the brain to better the voice.
-To conclude, the important components that I believe will make an exceptional singer are good physical vocal abilities, a proportional body, balanced personality, well rounded intelligence, light inner energy and the capability to receive and then process the proper instruction.
+To conclude, the important components that I believe will make an exceptional singer are: good physical vocal abilities, a proportional body, balanced personality, well rounded intelligence, light inner energy and the capability to receive and then process the proper instruction.
 When these components are firmly in place, a beautiful performance is guaranteed!